HackYourFuture-CPH/program/guidelines/ai-usage.md

 ## How your experience and knowledge will be evaluated

-While you may choose to use AI (following the guidelines above), please be aware that **you will be required to be able to explain all of your answers and code** during your time at HackYourFuture.
-Make sure when you create, submit or share code or solutions, that you fully understand how it works based on your own knowledge.
+While you're welcome to use AI tools (following the guidelines above), please be aware that **you'll be expected to clearly explain all your answers and code** during your time at HackYourFuture.
+Whenever you create, submit, or share code or solutions, make sure you fully understand how they work based on your own knowledge.

 For example, if you use AI to help you learn about a specific CSS feature that you end up using, it's important you understand what it is and why you chose to use it.
 You could be asked this during the application process, or as part of submitting your assignments.